How Much Do Surrogates Make in Ohio?

 Your monthly surrogate pay will be contingent upon your total base pay for surrogacy.
 If your base pay is $75,000, it will be distributed in 10 equal monthly installments of $7,500.

 It is essential to note that surrogate miscarriages are infrequent but can happen.
 Although heartbreaking, it doesn't have to be the end of the journey.
-There is still hope when all parties decide to continue trying.

 Why do surrogates get paid in Ohio?

 Surrogates significantly impact lives; they make families possible.
 There is no greater gift than this.
 As some intended parents express, surrogates are life-changers.
-That’s why surrogates receive compensation in Ohio — they truly deserve it for the exceptional service they provide.
+That’s why surrogates receive compensation in Ohio.
+They truly deserve it for the exceptional service they provide.